mcgrew/dwrandomizer/README.md

 ## The randomizer has the following features:

+### Random overworld map generation

+A new overworld map can be generated with each seed.
+Checks are used to make sure all towns and caves are accessible.
+On generated maps, the Rainbow Drop is used just outside Charlock to create a bridge over the moat.

+### Ultra rando mode

+New options for a "no holds barred" approach to player growth, spell learning, enemy spells, and enemy zones.
+This makes them (almost) completely random.
+All spells will be learned by level 20, and enemies in zones 0 and 1 are limited to no tougher than scorpions.

 ### Randomizing chest contents

 Chest contents throughout the game are shuffled.
 Checks are used to ensure that